shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

 - **🧠 Planning Agent**
   This agent consolidates research and travel data, generating a personalized travel report with detailed recommendations and itineraries.

+Modular code will be followed with high-end API i.e

 Full pipeline and architecture will be updated soon.
 Stay tuned! 🚀